 Why and when should you consider using geodesic dome architecture vs. conventional building methods?
 For starters, did you know that geodesic domes are virtually disaster-proof, proving time and again to withstand major earthquakes and hurricanes?
 So, does it make sense to erect domes in areas subjected to Nature’s extremes?

 Beginning with the basic frame structure, geodesic domes are known to be 5-times stronger than a rectangular house.
 As per the Buckminster Fuller Institute, geodesic domes are the strongest, lightest and most efficient structure yet, known to man.
 The larger the dome size gets, the stronger it gets – all, without having to dig a deeper, wider foundation to support its frame!

-Specifically, a dome is energy efficient for the following reasons:
+Specifically, a geodesic dome is efficient for the following reasons:

-- Its decreased surface area requires less building materials
+- Its decreased surface area requires less materials and reduces construction costs.

 - Exposure to cold in winter and heat in summer is decreased, due to less surface area per unit of volume.

 - The concave interior creates a natural airflow allowing hot or cool air to flow evenly throughout the dome with the help of return air ducts.

 - Extreme wind turbulence is lessened because winds contributing to heat loss flow evenly around the dome.